Kunull/Writeups/docs/Lord of SQLInjection/vampire.md

 This level uses the `str_replace()` function to replace `admin` with ` `.

-However this function is not recursive which means when we provide the following URI:
+However this function is not recursive which means when we provide the following URI parameter:

 ```
 ?id=adadminmin
 ```

-The application replaces `admin`, and our URI becomes:
+The application replaces `admin`, and our URI parameter becomes:

 ```
 ?id=admin